-You should take a look at the manual to see what type of thermal fuse you need.
-That way, you can get the best one for your oven.
+To do it, you’ll need to take a look at the manual to see what type of thermal fuse you need.
+This way, you can get the best one for your oven.

-If you do need a new control board for your oven, you need to take a close look at the total cost of this repair.
+If you do need a new control board for your oven, you need to check the total cost of this repair.
 Because this is such an integral part of an oven, it may be better for you to get an entirely new oven instead.

 Similar to the oven control board, this is a very unusual problem with an oven.
 Therefore, you should take a look at all the other parts before you settle on the gas safety valve.

-If you do need to test the gas safety valve, you need to use a multimeter.
+If you do need to test the gas safety valve, use a multimeter.
 It should have power flowing to it.
-If you do not have any power going to the safety valve, then you need to replace it.
+If that’s not the case, then you need to replace it.

 Frequently Asked Questions About an Oven Not Turning On